Samsung Galaxy Watch Active 2 hands-on

 - More sensors should mean more accurate tracking

 - ECG sensor is in “research” at launch

-Barely six months have passed since Samsung debuted the Galaxy Watch Active, its smartwatch with a more fitness-focused design over the 2018 Galaxy Watch, but there’s already a new entry: The Galaxy Watch Active 2.
-It’s an iterative upgrade, but there are worthwhile additions that enrich the wearable experience, like two size options for more comfort, a digital rotating bezel for easier navigation, and LTE connectivity so you can leave your phone behind.
+The Galaxy Watch Active 2 is an iterative upgrade over the original, but there are worthwhile additions that enrich the wearable experience, like two size options for more comfort, a digital rotating bezel for easier navigation, and LTE connectivity so you can leave your phone behind.

-But the biggest changes are more subtle.
-The Watch Active 2 has a host of more sensors for more accurate fitness-tracking data, not to mention an ECG sensor like on the Apple Watch Series 4.
+However, the biggest changes are more subtle.
+The Watch Active 2 has more sensors for accurate fitness-tracking data, not to mention an ECG sensor like on the Apple Watch Series 4.
 It’s shaping up to be a strong contender, all while maintaining a sleek aesthetic and enticing price point at $279.

 Small, sleek, powerful